patrickbucher/sicp/diary.md

 I think that I'll try out a hash table (provided by Racket) for it.
 But first, I need to think about it.

+I also had an idea how to simplify my implementation of permutations last Thursday night.
+Today, I implemented it: it worked perfectly!
+I'm now down from almost 30 to 11 lines.

 # 2023-03-04 (Sa)

 I worked through exercise 3.45, which creates a deadlock by trying to acquire